Nzen/JarLauncher/readme.md

 ## Jar Launcher ##

-Allows user to select a jar and arguments. *Current work on earlySkeleton branch*
+Allows user to select a jar and arguments. *Current work on saxBased branch*

 ## Motivation ##